Tutorial Guide

 2. Which template do you want to use? nodejs

 3. Do you want to install project dependencies?
-Yes / No
+Yes / No- Specify the directory

 - Choose a template